oVirt/ovirt-site/source/feature/taskmanagerdetailed.html.md

 2. Failed command time-to-leave - the duration for holding command which ended with failure in database.

 When command entity is being cleared from the database, all relevant data is being cleared as well: command task info and command sequence if exist.

+Updating the command information in the database will be executed in a new transaction, with a different scope the the active one.
+Common command steps which tasks will be created for are: INIT, VALIDATION, EXECUTION.

+*   INIT - the phase between the command creation till can-do-action, Should be a quick step, which consist of pre can-do-action operation (e.g. acquiring locks over entities).
+*   VALIDATION - the can-do-action phase, a validation of the conditions for executing the command.
+*   EXECUTION - the actual execution of the command.

+Tasks and events won't be created for internal commands.

 #### Events